 It’s been said that one simple interaction can change the trajectory of our lives.
-These folks are definitely living proof of that.
+Jerry and Tammy are definitely living proof of that.
 Having a friend in need of someone to walk with her after her own foster daughter had been involved in a horrible traffic accident, Tammy and her husband, Jerry, were contacted by the Florida’s social services to see if they would be willing to open their home as a haven for kids who needed medical foster placement.

-Jerry is a nurse with 20 years experience in oncology and hospice care, and he would through their YES get to see how his work would assist over 50 children and their birth families who needed help.
-As they began the journey, they worried most about the effects that foster care would have on their biological children.
-Instead of caving to fear, they chose to move forward and combat that by including them in every placement.
+Jerry is a nurse with 20 years experience in oncology and hospice care, and through their YES, he would get to see how his work would assist over 50 children and their birth families who needed help.
+As they began the journey, they worried most about the impact that foster care would have on their biological children.
+Instead of caving to fear, they chose to move forward and actively include their children in every placement.

-Tammy shared a story about shopping together as a blended family, which pretty much summed up their bio kids’ response to their new family.
+Tammy shared a story about shopping together as a blended family.
 She said “fairly soon after we received our first placement, we were out shopping as a family.
 We were a very white family with a black baby who had a severe, genetic skin disorder and had to be wrapped in cloth bandages over most of his body.
 A boy came over to us staring at my son and said, “What’s wrong with that kid?”
 My 8 year old son’s unprompted response epitomizes our family - “That’s not some kid, that’s my brother!”
 We were able to adopt that baby after a couple years."
+That pretty much sums up our biological children's response to fostering.

 Who would have ever thought helping a friend in need would change their lives and the lives of others so immensely?
 Every relationship counts!